anumkhanit/vpn-config/README.md

 -----

 <p>
-  D) Since you are connected (virutally) in network by choosing Japan.
-You notice the IP is different than the previous IP Address from Step 4.
-Without the virtual network from Microsoft Azure to connect virtually in Windows 10 Pro or beyond, it wouldn't make a difference unless if you own Windows or MacOs.
-You can still download Proton VPN (for free otherwise you have to pay either monthly or annually depend on your needs).
+  D) Since you are connected (virtually) in the network by choosing Japan.
+You notice the IP differs from the previous IP Address from Step 4.
+Without the virtual network from Microsoft Azure to connect virtually in Windows 10 Pro or beyond, it wouldn't make a difference unless you own Windows or macOS.
+You can still download Proton VPN (for free; otherwise, you must pay, depending on your needs).
 </p>

 <img width="956" alt="0DD5224D-2E62-4A52-A90F-7E6D6C834CD6" height="30%" width="30%" src="https://github.com/anumkhanit/vpn-config/assets/144633389/07b6c1b2-f461-459b-af91-43d35e341410">